vibdev/canvas-kit/modules/canvas-kit-react-core/README.md

 Workday Canvas Colors are directly exported from [`@workday/canvas-colors-web`](https://ghe.megaleo.com/design/design-assets/tree/master/modules/canvas-colors-web).
-Colors come in weights from 100 - 600.
+Colors come in shades from 100 (lighter) - 600 (darker).
 These can be used directly, but [semantic constants](#semantic-constants) are preferred.

 Colors (100-600):